Ekimoth/react-global-piece/README.md

 });
 ```

-The drawback about using this hook directly is that you would have to provide it with the _default/initial_ value argument every time, even when it might have already been assigned with it.
-This is why it's advised to __never__ make multiple `useStatePiece` calls with the same value for the `base` argument and wrap those calls inside a single unique custom hook, like so:
+To avoid retyping this hook call along with all of its required arguments across your app, it's recommended that you wrap it in your own custom hook and then reuse that hook, like so:

 ```javascript
 import { useStatePiece } from 'react-pieceful-state';